chaincodelabs/research-site/research-intro.md

 Not only is privacy required to protect individual users from discrimination based on their financial behavior, it is also necessary to ensure fungibility (making any two units of a currency indistinguishable), which is a desirable property of money.
 Yet, multiple privacy attacks on Bitcoin have been described.
 Ensuring that Bitcoin preserves privacy while remaining permissionless and publicly verifiable is a challenging and important research task.
+See [Bitcoin Wiki Privacy page](https://en.bitcoin.it/wiki/Privacy) for an overview.

 Privacy-related issues in Bitcoin may be broadly divided into two categories: P2P network analysis and transaction graph analysis.
+Transactions may additionally be fingerprinted based on wallet-specific properties such as the order of inputs and amount patterns.

 Prior work related to analyzing P2P network traffic:

 * Biryukov and Pustogarov.
 [Bitcoin over Tor isn't a good idea](https://arxiv.org/abs/1410.6079) describes an attack that abuses anti-DoS protection in Bitcoin, which allows for compromising privacy of Bitcoin users behind Tor.
 * Biryukov et al. [Deanonymisation of clients in Bitcoin P2P network](https://arxiv.org/abs/1405.7418) proposes a method to cluster Bitcoin transactions based on their senders' sets of peers.
 * Delgado-Segura et al. [TxProbe: Discovering Bitcoin's Network Topology Using Orphan Transactions](https://arxiv.org/abs/1812.00942) reconstructs the network topology of Bitcoin through peculiarities of transaction propagation.
 * Fanti and Viswanath.
 [Anonymity Properties of the Bitcoin P2P Network](https://arxiv.org/abs/1703.08761) analyzes Bitcoin's anonymity properties in the context of a 2015 upgrade to its flooding mechanics.
+* Fleder et al. [Bitcoin Transaction Graph Analysis](https://arxiv.org/abs/1502.01657) deanonymizes Bitcoin transactions by combining blockchain data with publicly available sources like web forums.
 * Koshy et al. [An Analysis of Anonymity in Bitcoin Using P2P Network Traffic](https://www.ifca.ai/fc14/papers/fc14_submission_71.pdf) shows a heuristic-based method of linking transactions to IP addresses they have been initially broadcast.
 * Miller et al. [Discovering Bitcoin's Public Topology and Influential Nodes](https://www.cs.umd.edu/projects/coinscope/coinscope.pdf) discovers the network topology by using the way Bitcoin nodes store IP addresses.